clangstonhinton/sqlalchemy-challenge/README.md

     <img width="400" alt="Screen Shot 2023-02-24 at 4 14 25 PM" src="https://user-images.githubusercontent.com/44728723/221295770-ee3795bc-b12f-4b51-8471-14baec9be1c2.png">
 </p>

-- An app was created using flask which included a homepage with an image and 5 static routes as well as dynamic routes, including:
+- An API app was created using flask which included a homepage with an image and 5 static routes as well as dynamic routes, including:
     - Precipitation: returns the last 12 months of precipitation observations with dates in JSON format
     - Stations: returns details of the 9 weather stations in JSON format
     - Temperatures (tobs):  returns the last 12 months of temperature observations with dates for the most active station in JSON format